Unternehmen Shop

 Braising is a combination of frying and boiling/steaming.
 The food is first fried and then cooked or steamed.

-Show tip
+Show tip for braising

 Preserving